kuhnuri/kuhnuri-cli/README.md

 ## License

-AWS Batch based DITA-OT is licensed for use under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Kuhnuri AWS CLI is licensed for use under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).